venkataravuri/247.ai-assignment/README.md

 Pre-trained Large language models (LLMs) may not perform as well on specific tasks without finetuning, finetuning it on a corpus of human-agent conversation transcripts can significantly improve the model's performance.
 Finetuning LLMs can be very expensive in terms of computational resources and time, rely on parameter-efficient finetuning methods.

+Below are the steps to fine-tune a LLM model such as Llama 2 using synthetic dataset created from past human-agen transcripts,

+- PEFT Parameter Efficient Fine-Tuning
+- LoRA Low Rank Approximation for Tensors
+- 8bit or 4bit quantization of all weight tensors and others
+- TRL Transformers Reinforcment Learning
+- SFT Trainer - Supervised Finetuning Script by HF

+Result is a finetuned LLM for a specfic, defined task.

 ### :fire: Technical Architecture

 A layered application architecture has been adopted for the solution.
 Majority of system components are designed as self-contained services aka. microservices.
 The components adhere to Cloud-Native principles.
 Cloud native apps can exploit scale, elasticity, resiliency, and flexibility provided by in public clouds.
 Individual teams can work on these microservices and rollout new functionality quickly.